The Truth About Plea Deals: Should You Ever Take One in a Criminal Case?

 We know how scary and overwhelming criminal charges can feel at the Law Offices of Bill Brennan.
 We’ll take the time to review your case, explain your options, and fight for the best possible outcome—whether that means negotiating a plea deal or taking your case to trial.

-If you’re facing charges in Philadelphia, don’t go it alone.
+If you’re facing charges, don’t go it alone.
 Contact us today for a consultation, and let’s figure out the best way to protect your future.

 Read More